You have an ad blocker! We understand, but...

 Flared for the wind, catching its breath.

 determined to dance on

 3/7/17: (free verse narrative: ’90 Skipper Line ’58; Stockton DMS 3/7/17).

-Actually this write was inspired by the contest titled ‘rainbow colored camouflage’ as I simply adore rainbows and it just spilled out.
+Inspired by the contest titled ‘rainbow colored camouflage’.
 Thought it suited a vessel’s name - the poem’s title.
 After all, a lot occurs or is ‘made to happen’, under the camouflage of glamour.
 Spun magic versus real magic, so to speak.